 Federal verification is a process used to confirm that the data you reported on your Free Application for Federal Student Aid (FAFSA) is accurate.
 If you are selected by the U.S. Department of Education, Lakewood University is required to obtain documentation, such as a verification worksheet and federal tax data, to verify the information you reported on the FAFSA.

 If you are selected for verification, you can ease the process by utilizing the IRS Data Retrieval Tool to fulfill your federal tax data requirement.
-You may use the tool to transfer your 2018 federal tax data into your 2020-2021 FAFSA during your initial application or log back on anytime to update your application using the tool.
+You may use the tool to transfer your 2021 federal tax data into your 2023-2024 FAFSA during your initial application or log back on any time to update your application using the tool.

 You may also be required to submit additional forms, including the IRS Tax Return Transcript (TRT) or a signed copy of your Federal Tax Return (1040, 1040A, or 1040EZ).
 We encourage you to check your email account often as we will use this to send important information relating to your verification status and required documents.